jmerheb/WMN/README.md

 ## Authors

-This web application project is an ongoing collaboration made up of students from Manhattanville College who have taken the *Interactive Media-System Design* class.
+This web application project is an ongoing collaboration made by students from Manhattanville College who have taken the *Interactive Media-System Design* class.

 **Edelawit Yishak** - Developed initial application (2023)\
 **Jean Pierre Merheb** - Developed initial application (2023)